 Food Poisoning complaints

 A common misconception amongst sufferers of food poisoning is that their illness was due to the last food they consumed.
 While the onset of symptoms can occur as short as 1 hour following consumption of food, generally symptoms appear between 8-12 hours, but may also take as long as 4 days.
-Food poisoning symptoms generally consist of one or more of the following; nausea, vomiting, diarrhoea, stomach cramps, dizziness, fever and dehydration.
+Food poisoning symptoms generally consist of one or more of the following:

-Food poisoning is generally caused as a result of consuming 'potentially hazardous' foods which have not been maintained under temperature control or have been contaminated in some way.
-Potentially hazardous foods are foods such as raw and cooked meats, dairy products, seafood, processed fruits and vegetables, cooked rice and pasta, foods containing eggs, beans, nuts, or other protein rich foods.
+Food poisoning is generally caused as a result of consuming "potentially hazardous" foods which have not been maintained under temperature control or have been contaminated in some way.
+Potentially hazardous foods are foods such as:

-For information on what to do in the case of food poisoning and preventing food poisoning in the home please visit Public Health SA
+For information on what to do in the case of food poisoning and preventing food poisoning in the home, please visit the Public Health SA website.